diegovalsesia/linerwkv/README.md

 - $side_info_file_{mu,sigma} : this contains side information about normalizations for decoding

 Entropy encoder and decoder are provided as binary files, compiled for Linux x86-64.
 They are directly called by the compressor.py and decompressor.py files.

+## Pretrained models
+Pretrained models for the XS,S,M,L configurations are provided.
+They were trained on the HyspecNet-11k hard split.
+Final .pth files are under Results/linerwkv/{xs,s,m,l} while checkpoints and dumps of the config object are under log_dir/linerwkv/{xs,s,m,l}.